dolmades/dolmades-cli/README.md

   * **Create recipes:** use the existing Dolmadefiles as template for your own win-only apps
   * **Debug mode:** examine problems, add fixes and instantly rebuild the application
   * **Selectable base:** choose between between several wine versions

+The focus in the 1.x release cycle will be put on support for gaming, the standardization of the `Dolmadefile` specification used to create recipes, the protoypical implementation of the basic concepts and the completion of major unresolved issues.

 ### Planned for the next release